 German International School Toronto is the city's only full-time German-speaking school and offers a truly international learning experience for both German- and English-speaking children.

 Each year, the German government provides funding for the promotion of German Language and of German studies in Canada, for projects which aim at improving the quality of teaching German as a Foreign Language in Canada.

-Alexander von Humboldt School is a trilingual (German, English, French) independent private school founded in 1980 with the goal of providing a multilingual learning environment while satisfying both German as well as Quebec education requirements.
+Alexander von Humboldt School is a trilingual (German, English, French) independent private school founded in 1980 with the goal of providing a multilingual learning environment while satisfying both German and Quebecois education requirements.

 The Federal Foreign Office and its partners have created a worldwide network of 1,500 partner schools (website in German).

 Hello and welcome, fellow Reisende!We are glad to find you interested in travelling to Germany.Germany has so much to offer for the culture and history seeking tourist that it is hard to choose one destination over the other.